-In a recent New Yorker article, novelist Jonathan Franz maintains that we need to “stop pretending”, and admit that we are headed towards a climate-induced collapse of human civilization.
+Climate despair is on the rise, with more people persuaded that it will bring with the end of the modern civilization.
+Indicative of this view, novelist Jonathan Franz maintains that we need to “stop pretending”, and admit that we are headed towards a climate-induced collapse of the global economy, where "the systems of industrial agriculture and global trade break down and homeless people outnumber people with homes."
 In the previous post, I showed that he is wrong on a key scientific point.
 Contrary to his assertion, scientists simply do not say that we will cross-over into an out-of-control, runaway greenhouse scenario soon after we hit a global warming of 2 degrees Celsius.
 In this post, I consider a related fear that is driving a rise in climate despair.
 Could 2 degrees alone be enough to drive global socio-economic collapse?

-As I write this, more than a thousand people are missing in the Bahamas with 50 confirmed dead after Hurricane Dorian, yet another record-breaking, monster storm fueled by rising water temperatures.
+As I write this, more than a thousand people are missing in the Bahamas with 50 confirmed dead after yet another record-breaking, monster storm fueled by rising water temperatures.
 The heating that we are unleashing on the planet will indeed likely lead to the specific consequences that Franzen describes: “massive crop failures, apocalyptic fires, imploding economies, epic flooding, hundreds of millions of refugees fleeing regions made uninhabitable by extreme heat or permanent drought.”
-But these outcomes are not binary.
+But the severity and prevalence of these outcomes is very much up to us.
 The more heat-trapping gasses we inject into the atmosphere, the worse all of these outcomes will become.

 No Climate Collapse at 2 Degrees

-In 2080, my home in New York’s Hudson Valley feels like central Illinois—with a summer about 6 degrees Fahrenheit warmer on average, and 4% wetter.
+In 2080, my home in New York’s Hudson Valley feels like southern Indiana—about 9 degrees Fahrenheit warmer on average than in 1980, and 14% wetter.
 New York City is dealing with a very costly challenge of two feet of sea level rise and more severe storm surges.
 Most of the coral reefs on the planet (and the habitat they provide) are on a route to extinction.
 Miami and New Orleans are being abandoned, and across the planet, people are withdrawing from vulnerable coastal cities.
 Droughts and floods in breadbaskets around the world are much more frequent, new pests and disease vectors are constantly emerging, and globally, farmers are struggling to maintain yields.
 Regional famines, exacerbated by political instability are occurring every few years.
 Over a hundred million people have been displaced by sea-level rise, repeated crop failure, or economic collapse in cities where it is becoming to hot for people without air conditioning to live.
 This many people on the move, as we see today, is causing ethnic persecution, regional wars, and reinforcing xenophobic politics.
 And to make matters yet more challenging, there are an additional two billion people on the planet then today.

-At the same time across the coming decades, technological and social progress in many places on earth opens up new opportunities in education, health, and nutrition.
+At the same time across the coming decades, technological and social progress in many places on earth improves levels of literacy, environmental education, health, and nutrition.
 The application of sustainable, circular-economy business models begins to reduce most forms of pollution.
 Global population peaks.
 And perhaps most importantly, by 2080, very cheap solar energy and storage is ubiquitous across the planet.
 This solar dominance will eliminate the energy poverty that today holds back so many people, and end the corrosive politics of global monopoly control over energy as well.

 Solar everywhere will also be the key to the resilience of global systems of trade, industry and agriculture.
 Cheap energy is the lifeblood of modern civilization.
 The ecological economist Herman Daly once wrote that following a new dark age, industrial civilization could never again arise.
 The reason?
 We have burned up all the easily accessible, high BTU fuels—oil, coal and natural gas—so the industrial revolution can never be replicated.
 Future post-apocalypse humans would be limited to animal power and wood-burning technologies.
 And indeed, until very recently, the fossil fuel system was the one fragile, highly centralized link on which the whole chain of global industrial civilization depended.
 In the last few years, however, we have superseded that link.
 Soon, with access to cheap, decentralized energy everywhere, regional collapse or war will no longer threaten the social and economic systems of the rest of the world.